nfthashi/docs/operation-guide/how-to-check-nft-bridge-status.md

 * [https://docs.connext.network/Developers/xcall-status](https://docs.connext.network/Developers/xcall-status)

 ### Check transfer status

 Go to connextscan page and search transferId you got before\
 [https://testnet.amarok.connextscan.io/](https://testnet.amarok.connextscan.io/tx/0xcd05fea9a1d781cf759748b415d9dc85cb61c1ec33f40c1cc3e6cdc332c671f9?src=search)

-If everything goes well and the token was transferred, a screeen like this will appear.\
+If everything goes well and the token was transferred, a screen like this will appear.\
 The transaction hash in the Execute confirms that the token is minted at the bridge destination.

-Immediatery after bridge your NFT, connextscan page will return 404 Error to your browser.

 ![](<../.gitbook/assets/Screen Shot 2022-06-01 at 20.21.20.png>)